xmos/lib_xua/examples/AN00247_xua_example_spdif_tx/doc/rst/AN00247_xua_example_spdif_tx.rst

    :end-before: return 0

-This code starts the low-level USB task, an Endpoint 0 task, an Audio buffering task and a task to handle the audio I/O. Note, since there is no I2S funcitonality in this example this task simply forwards samples to the SPDIF transmitter task.
+This code starts the low-level USB task, an Endpoint 0 task, an Audio buffering task and a task to handle the audio I/O. Note, since there is no I2S functionality in this example this task simply forwards samples to the SPDIF transmitter task.
 In addition the ``spdif_tx()`` task is also run.

 Note that the ``spdif_tx_port_config()`` function is called before a nested ``par`` of ``spdif_tx()`` and ``XUA_AudioHub()``.
-This is because of the "shared" nature of ``p_mclk_in`` and avoids a parrallel usage check failure by the XMOS toolchain.
+This is because of the "shared" nature of ``p_mclk_in`` and avoids a parallel usage check failure by the XMOS tool-chain.

 |appendix|
 |newpage|